-The other eight losses are related to the legal litigation for which a provision was already built in the past.
+The loss is related to the legal litigation for which a provision was already built in the past.

 For the evaluation of its Operational Risk capital requirement, LFL makes use of the SII Standard Formula, as ruled by the Solvency II Directive.